jovanliuc/java-families-docs/java/java-io.md

     // handle exception
 }
 ```
-In this example, we use a RandomAccessFile
+In this example, we use a `RandomAccessFile`
-to open the file "file.txt" in read-only mode.
+to open the file `file.txt` in read-only mode.
-We then get a FileChannel from the file,
+We then get a `FileChannel` from the file,
-create a ByteBuffer to hold the data,
+create a `ByteBuffer` to hold the data,
 and read data from the channel into the buffer.
 We then process the data in the buffer,
 and continue reading data from the channel